AttackOnJasper/University-notes/notes/aws/aws.md

 * Acts as a broker that allows authenticated users to access AWS resources
 * Features
 	* Supports guest users
-	* Supports OIDC, SAML, and social identity providers
+	* Supports OIDC, SAML, SAML 2.0, and social identity providers
 		* can add an OIDC IdP to user pool in console
+		* API calls: `sts assume-role-with-web-identity`
+			1. Users sign in first
+			1. Get token and pass token as param to the API call
+	* Not AD Compatible
+	* Provides sign-up, sign-in, and guest user access
 * User Pool
 	* Manages user id & passwords
 	* Manages sign-up & sign-ins for mobile and web applications
+	* Users can be indirectly signed in via identity providers
 	* Standard attributes MUST be specified during creation of the user pool
     	* e.g. address, birthdate, email, family name, etc.
 * Identity Pool